ARISE-Initiative/robosuite/README.md

      Note that for older versions of Ubuntu (e.g., 14.04) there's no libglfw3 package, in which case you need to `export LD_LIBRARY_PATH=$HOME/.mujoco/mjpro150/bin` before proceeding to the next step.

 ### Install from PyPI
-1. After setting up mujoco, robosuite can be installed using
+1. After setting up mujoco, robosuite can be installed with
 ```sh
     $ pip install robosuite
 ```

-2. Test your installation using
+2. Test your installation with
 ```sh
     $ python -m robosuite.demo
 ```